aleiepure/devtoolbox/README.md

 ## License

 Copyright (C) 2022 - 2025 Alessandro Iepure\
 This application comes with absolutely no warranty.
 See the GNU General Public License, version 3 or later for details.
-A [copy of the license](./LICENSES/GPL-3.0-or-later.txt) can be found in the [LICENSES/](./LICENSES/) folder.
+A [copy of the license](./COPYING) is available in the repo.

 Most of the symbolic icons are copyright of the GNOME Project.\
 The libraries used are the copyright of the respective copyright holders.